It has been a banner year for Infinity Credit Union, with several defining moments.

-The credit union also was recognized as a Leading SBA Credit Union Lender for the second consecutive year, approving 17 loans totaling over $1 million to help Maine’s small businesses grow, which in turn contributes to the greater growth of Maine’s economy.
+The credit union also was recognized as a Leading SBA Credit Union Lender for the second consecutive year, approving 17 loans totaling over $1 million, which in turn contributes to the greater growth of Maine’s economy.

 Infinity CU continues to be recognized as a great place to work for the eighth consecutive year at local and national levels.
 The organization made the “Best Place to Work in Maine” medium company list at No. 6 and topped the “Best Credit Unions to Work For” list at No. 1 in its asset category.